MatthewMckee4/course-notes/notes/year_3/computing_science/systems_programming/notes.typ

 ```

 We must avoid problems of:
-- *Deadlock*: a thread holds a lock and waits for another lock that is held by another thread that is waiting for the first thread to release its lock
+- *Deadlock*: a thread holds a lock and waits for another lock that is held by another thread
 - *Livelock*: a thread repeatedly attempts to acquire a lock that is always held by another thread
 - *Starvation*: a thread is perpetually denied access to a resource